-Why kids need it: Vitamin A is key for kids' good eyesight, especially for color and night vision.
-It also gives their immune systems an infection-fighting boost.
+Why kids need it: This vitamin is key for good eyesight, especially for color and night vision.
+It also gives a child's immune system -- the body's defense against germs -- an infection-fighting boost.

-Where to find it: Fill kids' plates with carrots and other orange vegetables and fruits -- like cantaloupe and sweet potatoes -- and fill their glasses with fortified milk.
+Where to find it: Fill kids' plates with carrots and other orange vegetables and fruits, like cantaloupe and sweet potatoes.
+Serve with glasses of fortified milk.

-Why kids need them: Kids need B vitamins (or B complex), which include thiamin, riboflavin, niacin, folate, pantothenic acid, B6, B12, and biotin, to make and use energy.
+Why kids need them: These nutrients -- which include thiamin, riboflavin, niacin, folate, pantothenic acid, B6, B12, and biotin -- help their bodies make and use energy.
 Without enough B vitamins, kids can get anemia.

 Where to find them: You can find Bs in just about every food group.
 Whole grains, fish, chicken, meat, leafy greens, and dairy are packed with them.

-Why kids need it: A daily helping of C helps ward off sneezes and sniffles by helping kids' bodies fight infections.
-It also speeds the healing of scrapes and other boo-boos.
+Why kids need it: This vitamin helps kids ward off sneezes and sniffles by helping their bodies fight infections.
+It also helps scrapes and cuts heal faster.

 Where to find it: Kids can drink a glass of orange juice or, better yet, eat an orange.
-Other fruits and vegetables are also great C sources.
-Try strawberries, tomatoes, cantaloupe, and sweet red peppers.
+Other fruits and vegetables are also great C sources: strawberries, tomatoes, cantaloupe, and sweet red peppers.

-Why kids need it: For strong bones and teeth, kids need daily D. Vitamin D helps the body absorb calcium so it can build bones.
+Why kids need it: For strong bones and teeth, children need this nutrient every day.
+It helps them absorb calcium so their bodies can build up bones.

-Where to find it: The skin makes vitamin D when the sun hits it.
-But because the UV rays that fuel vitamin D production also can cause cancer, watch getting your D from the sun.
-Instead, add fortified milk, cereal, tuna, or eggs to kids' diets.
+Where to find it: The skin makes this vitamin when the sun hits it.
+But because the UV rays that fuel that process also can cause cancer, your kids shouldn't get too much sun.
+Instead, boost their D with fortified milk, cereal, tuna, or eggs.

-Why kids need it: Kids need calcium to build strong bones and teeth.
+Why kids need it: This mineral is a must for healthy bones and teeth.
 Too little can lead to a higher chance of bone disease later in life.

-Where to find it: Dairy is the best place to find calcium.
-A few servings of low-fat milk and yogurt every day should keep your kids' bones strong and healthy.
+Where to find it: Dairy is the best source.
+A few servings of low-fat milk and yogurt every day should keep your kids' bones sturdy.

-Why kids need it: Choline isn't a vitamin, but it's still an important nutrient.
-Cells need it for their shape, and the nervous system needs it to speed messages throughout the body.
+Why kids need it: This nutrient isn't a vitamin, but it's still important.
+Cells need it to keep their shape, and the nervous system needs it to speed messages throughout the body.

-Where to find it: Kids' bodies don't make their own choline, so they have to get this nutrient from foods like eggs, fish, beef, chicken, and broccoli.
+Where to find it: The body doesn't make its own choline, so kids have to get it from foods like eggs, fish, beef, chicken, and broccoli.

-Where to find it: Beef up on lean meat, or give kids other iron-filled foods, like beans, dark leafy greens, and iron-fortified cereal.
+Where to find it: Beef up on lean meat, or give kids other foods like beans, dark leafy greens, and iron-fortified cereal.

-Why kids need it: Magnesium is one of the building blocks of the body's cells, and it's important in making energy.
+Why kids need it: This nutrient is one of the building blocks of the body's cells, and it's important for making energy.
 A diet rich in magnesium also will keep your child's heart pumping strongly into adulthood.

-Where to find it: Bran cereal, brown rice, tofu, beans, almonds, and other nuts are all rich sources of magnesium.
+Where to find it: Bran cereal, brown rice, tofu, beans, almonds, and other nuts are all great sources.

-Why kids need it: Almost every cell and organ in the body needs potassium to work as it should.
-Potassium also is important for blood pressure, keeping the heart pumping and the muscles working when kids are running around.
+Why kids need it: Almost every cell and organ in the body needs this to work properly.
+It's also important for blood pressure, to keep the heart pumping and the muscles working when children are running around.

 Where to find it: Bananas are loaded with potassium, but you also can find it in sweet potatoes, white beans, skim milk, and low-fat yogurt.

-Why kids need it: Zinc may help kids stop colds by helping their immune systems fight viruses and other disease-causing germs.
-The body needs zinc to grow and develop.
+Why kids need it: Zinc may keep colds away by helping kids' immune systems fight viruses and other germs.
+Plus, their bodies need it to grow and develop properly.

-Where to find it: Chicken, beans, and fortified breakfast cereals are filled with zinc.
+Where to find it: Chicken, beans, and fortified breakfast cereals.

-The best way to make sure your child gets the nutrients he or she needs is to serve a variety of foods.
-Fortified orange juice, breads, and cereals also can help with balanced nutrition.
+The best way to make sure your kid gets the nutrients he needs is to serve him a mix of different foods.
+Fortified orange juice, breads, and cereals also can help you make sure he gets balanced nutrition.
 Worried about a picky eater?
-Talk to your pediatrician about a daily vitamin and mineral supplement.
+Ask your pediatrician if your child needs a daily vitamin and mineral supplement.